SanghoonJ/S.Jeon.github.io/_pages/about.md

 ## Professional Experience
 _2022/10~current_
-  * **An Assistant Research Professor** from the Department of Emergency Medicine, College of Medicine, Hanyang University, directed by Prof. Byuk Sung Ko
+  * **A Research Assistant Professor** from the Department of Emergency Medicine, College of Medicine, Hanyang University, directed by Prof. Byuk Sung Ko

 _2020/09~2022/09_
   * A Postdoctoral Research Fellow from the Department of Emergency Medicine, College of Medicine, Hanyang University, directed by Prof. Byuk Sung Ko